 6Clay Pot Candle Planter

 A clay pot makes a good candle holder for the patio.
-This one is surrounded by primroses (my favorite flower).
+This one is surrounded by some gorgeous, potted red primroses.

 7Potted Plant Shelves